A little about LIANNA

 A go-to resource for all those caring for someone with Parkinson’s.
 Includes practical tips and guidance about how to deal with the emotional toll of the disease.

-Join Lianna’s monthly newsletter and receive one of her e-books for FREE!
+Join Lianna’s e-news and receive one of her e-books for FREE!

 PRAISE FOR LIANNA’S BOOKS